sheldoncoup/experimental-ML-methods/README.md

  --data_dir // Directory where the data is stored.

  Optional arguments:
- --image_size // Desired side length of the input images. // default=227
- --model_name // Name of the model to train on, only "alexnet" and "inception_v4" currently allowed. // default='alexnet' --batch_size // Number of images per batch for training. // default=32
- --ckpt_dir // Directory of the fine tuned checkpoint. // default=None
- --num_gpu // Number of gpus to use for training. // default = 1
- --start_phase // Phase to start training at, only non zero if resuming from a previous run // default = 0 --freeze_layers // Wherether of not phase training should be run, set false for standard training // default = True) --optimizer // Optimizer choice: Adadelta or Adam // default = 'Adadelta' --lr // Learning rate to use // default = 0
- --dr // Decay rate to use. // default = 0
+ --image_size Desired side length of the input images.
+Default=227 // --model_name Name of the model to train on, only "alexnet" and "inception_v4" currently allowed.
+Default=alexnet // --batch_size Number of images per batch for training.
+Default=32 // --ckpt_dir  Directory of the fine tuned checkpoint.
+Default=None // --num_gpu Number of gpus to use for training.
+Default = 1 // --start_phase Phase to start training at, only non zero if resuming from a previous run.
+Default = 0 // --freeze_layers Wherether of not phase training should be run, set false for standard training.
+Default = True // --optimizer Optimizer choice: Adadelta or Adam.
+Default = 'Adadelta' // --lr Learning rate to use,  Default = Whatever the optimizer default value is // --dr Decay rate to use.
+Default = 0 //
- --max_epoch // Maximum number of epochs to train for on each run // default = 100
- --use_test // Whether or not to evaluate the test set. // default=False
- --rand_seed // What seed to use for the random initializations. // default=1
+ --max_epoch Maximum number of epochs to train for on each run Default = 100 // --use_test Whether or not to evaluate the test set.
+Default=False // --rand_seed What seed to use for the random initializations.
+Default=1 //

  The script expects the data to all be contained in --data_dir, where data_dir contains two (or three) subdirectories names, train, validation (and test).
 Within each of these directories each class should have a its own subdirectory containing the images from that class.